PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/ResponsibleAI1.md

 3. How are equality and equity related to fairness?
 In school, sports, society, etc.?
 4. Are there other ways to achieve fairness besides equity and equality?
 (For example, the removal of the wooden fence eliminates the structural barrier to access.)

-### 3.2 Group exercises
+### 2.2 Group exercises

-__3.2a__ Team up with at least one fellow student, and discuss your answers to the individual exercises.
+__2.2a__ Team up with at least one fellow student, and discuss your answers to the individual exercises.
 Write down the name(s) of your teammate(s), and the differences/commonalities in your provided answers.

-***

-## 4) Additional material (optional):

-This part of the independent study material is optional.
-You are not required to complete the following questions.
-However, they will help you to deepen your understanding of the concepts presented in the independent study material.

-### 4.1 Justice as fairness by John Rawls

-Stanford Encyclopedia of Philosophy is a trustworthy online source that provides extensive information on philosophy, and related fields.
-You can access their entry on the philosopher John Rawls, [here](https://plato.stanford.edu/entries/rawls/).

-In addition, The School of Life, also has provides high quality videos on various philosophical topics.
-See YouTube video on Rawl's political theory:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/5-JQ17X6VNg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-*Video 2.
-Political Theory, John Rawls.*

 ***